INSA-GEI/insa-nxpcup/code/2019-2020/periphs/Readme.md

 ##### TODO

-* Solve issue with rotary switch missing counts
+* Solve issue with rotary switch missing counts -> check electrical continuity on pcb and correct port config
+* Known issue with SW2 and BLUE_LED interferring : see pcb layout
+* Extra : simplify usage of uart with a uart class in cpp

 ---
 ## Motor